RedHBlack/PLD-COMP/compiler/welcome.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the BJAQPIG License.